 - Do we need a display of the time?
 Present Value (PV) / Set Value (SV)

-As you can see the timing chart is vital in determining how the sequence will be performed.
-This is the exact same method that I use when determining timing sequences in a PLC program.
+As you can see, the timing chart is vital in determining how the sequence will be performed.
+This is the same method I use when determining timing sequences in a PLC program.